rancher/docs/content/rancher/v2.x/en/kubernetes-in-rancher/_index.md

 ## Kubernetes Resources

 Within the context of a Rancher project or namespace, _resources_ are files and data that support operation of your pods.
-Within Kubernetes, certificates, registries, and secrets are all considered [secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
-Therefore, within a single project or namespace, these resources must have unique names to avoid conflicts.
-Although secrets are primarily used to carry sensitive information, they have other uses as well.
+Within Rancher, certificates, registries, and secrets are all considered resources.
+However Kubernetes considers resources as different types of [secrets](https://kubernetes.io/docs/concepts/configuration/secret/).
+Therefore, within a single project or namespace, individual resources must have unique names to avoid conflicts.
+Although resources are primarily used to carry sensitive information, they have other uses as well.

 Resources include:

 - [Certificates]({{< baseurl >}}/rancher/v2.x/en/kubernetes-in-rancher/certificates/): Files used to encrypt/decrypt data entering or leaving the cluster.
 - [ConfigMaps]({{< baseurl >}}/rancher/v2.x/en/kubernetes-in-rancher/configmaps/): Files that store general configuration information, such as a group of config files.
-- [Secrets]({{< baseurl >}}/rancher/v2.x/en/kubernetes-in-rancher/secrets/): Files that store sensitive data like passwords, tokens, or keys
+- [Secrets]({{< baseurl >}}/rancher/v2.x/en/kubernetes-in-rancher/secrets/): Files that store sensitive data like passwords, tokens, or keys.
 - [Registries]({{< baseurl >}}/rancher/v2.x/en/kubernetes-in-rancher/registries/): Files that carry credentials used to authenticate with private registries.

-## Cluster Resources

-  - node management
-  - storage
-  - load balancing
-  - service discovery
-  - volumes